-This fact sheet provides information for people who have been in close contact with a confirmed or probable case of COVID-19.
-As a 'Close Contact' you will be contacted by your local Public Health Unit or the Ministry of Health to give you information about what this means.
+This fact sheet provides information for fully vaccinated, partially vaccinated, and unvaccinated people who live with someone who has tested positive for COVID-19 (a case).
+As a household 'Close Contact' you will have been contacted by public health officials or the Ministry of Health to give you information about what this means.